 4) Very Good

-We consider this grade to be, how can we say that, the most budget-friendly one of all! (it’s still expensive though).
-While we always recommend trying to get excellent (ideal) even for lower carats, a lot of people go to v.good because it’s cheaper.
+While we always recommend trying to get excellent (ideal) even for lower carats, a lot of people go to v. good because it’s cheaper.

-5) Ideal (Excellent)
+5) Excellent | Ideal

 If you’re asking: What is the Best Diamond Cut out there?

-The Ideal cut, no question!
+The Excellent cut, no question!

 Always seek an ideal cut even if it means getting a lower carat!